CANShield: Deep Learning-Based Intrusion Detection Framework for Controller Area Networks at the Signal-Level: INTRODUCTION

-To address this issues, we make the following contributions in this paper: \begin{itemize} \item We propose a deep learning-based intrusion detection framework, \sysname, to detect advanced and stealthy attacks from high-dimensional signal-level CAN data.
-It features a data processing technique (pipeline) for the high dimensional CAN signal stream by creating a temporary data queue and use the forward filling mechanism to fill the missing data.
-This pipeline prepare data stream suitable for the training and testing in the ML-based IDS. \item To make the multidimensional signal-level time series data suitable for the convolution neural network (CNN)-based model, we convert the two-dimensional data queues to multiple images and consider the detection as a computer vision-like problem.
-Multiple CNN-based autoencoder (AE) models learn the various temporal (short-term and long-term) and spatial (signal-wise) dependencies.
-Violations in either the temporal or spatial pattern can be detected during the reconstruction process. \item We propose a three-step analysis of the reconstruction loss of \sysname's AE models on selection of detection thresholds for the optimal accuracy, followed by an ensemble-based detector that boosts up the overall detection performance by combining the insights from all the AEs. \item We evaluate \sysname against advanced signal-level attacks using SynCAN~\cite{hanselmann2020canet} and ROAD~\cite{verma2020road} datasets and compare the results with a baseline model to show the improvements.
-The results show high effectiveness and responsiveness of \sysname against a wide range of fabrication, masquerade, and suspension attacks on CAN bus.
+\begin{itemize} \item We propose a deep learning-based intrusion detection framework, \sysname, to detect advanced and stealthy attacks from signal-level CAN data.
+It features a data processing technique (pipeline) for the high dimensional CAN signal stream by creating a temporary data queue and using the forward filling mechanism to fill the missing data.
+This pipeline prepares the data stream suitable for the training and testing in the ML-based IDS.

+\item To make the detection effective on multidimensional time series data of different temporal scales, we convert the two-dimensional data queues to multiple images and consider the detection as a computer vision-like problem.
+We consider multiple convolution neural network (CNN)-based autoencoder (AE) models to learn the various temporal (short-term and long-term) and spatial (signal-wise) dependencies.
+Violations in either the temporal or spatial pattern can be detected during the reconstruction process.
+Such data preprocessing avoids the need for individual ML models per CAN ID. \item We propose a three-step analysis of the structured reconstruction loss of \sysname's AE models on the selection of detection thresholds for the optimal accuracy, followed by an ensemble-based detector that boosts the overall detection performance by combining the insights from all the AEs.
+We also utilized transfer learning to reduce the cost of training multiple AE and ensure transferability. \item We evaluate \sysname against advanced signal-level attacks using SynCAN~\cite{hanselmann2020canet} and ROAD~\cite{verma2020road} datasets and compare the results with a baseline model to show the improvements.
+The results show high effectiveness and responsiveness of \sysname against a wide range of fabrication, masquerade, and suspension attacks on the CAN bus.
+We also make the source code publicly available\footnote{\url{https://github.com/shahriar0651/canshield}}.

 \end{itemize}